 Holidays like Thanksgiving give us the perfect opportunity to make homemade broths and stocks from leftovers, either from a turkey carcass or vegetable trimmings, or both.
-Stocks and broths are one of the basic building blocks of flavorful cooking.
-They are easy to make at home, and cheap too.
+Stocks and broths are one of the basic building blocks of flavorful cooking and are super easy to make at home, cheap too.
 When you make your own, you avoid the huge amounts of salt (low sodium items still have a lot), MSG and other additives that manufacturers use.
 Check out this intro for more basic facts about them.
 The classes will show you easy they are to make and to store.
 The flavorful essence of your Thanksgiving turkey can live on in your freezer!
 Look and learn!

 Chicken Bone Broth

 Wondering what to do with the Thanksgiving turkey carcass?
 Make bone broth!
-Bone broth is good for you it can be used as the base for all kinds of soups and stews.
+Bone broth is not only good for you it can be used as the base for all kinds of soups and stews.
 This quick video shows you how easy it is to make, and how cheap since it is made from ingredients you might otherwise throw away, like the carcass from the Thanksgiving turkey or a rotisserie roast chicken.
 Make the best of leftovers!
 Look and Learn!

 Vegan Vegtable Peel Stock

 If you don’t like waste in the kitchen this easy vegan broth is for you.
 It is made from vegetable peelings that you’d normally throw out.
 Holidays like Thanksgiving give us a bounty of such peelings.
-I usually either bag them and keep them in the fridge or freeze them, in any event, it’s worth it.
+I usually either bag them and keep them in the fridge, or freeze them to use later in any event, it’s worth it.
 When you think about what you spend on boxed or canned veggie stocks this light delicious stock can be had virtually for free!
 Try it!

 Bag and Freeze